bingshuizhilian/rtl8188eu/README.md

+# added by bingshuizhilian
+Comfast CF-WU810N driver for linux.
+Test ok for armbian on kernel 5.10.4, work well on orangepi one.

 IMPORTANT - PLEASE READ:

 Beginning on November 4, 2019, I will NO LONGER support people that have downloaded the source